-A3.
-The college has developed a proposal submission policy that is based on the requirements of the university.
+The college has developed a proposal submission policy that is based on the requirements of the University.
 There are different submission guidelines for individual, multiple-site internal and multiple-site external submissions.
 Please ensure that you follow the requirements that fit with your submission.

-A4.
-The answer is yes or no depending on whether or not your submission has a budget and/or a match requirement.
-The college’s Pre-proposal Policy will help you determine if your letter/proposal requires prior approvals.
+The answer is yes or no depending on whether or not the sponsor requires a budget and/or a match.
+The college’s Pre-proposal Policy will help you determine if your letter/proposal requires RAMSeS.